tuii05/Orderbook-Simulation/README.md

 ## Order Book Simulation in C++

-The program can be started with `Main.exe`.
-You can modify anything in the code, but after that you need to start `CreateNewMain.bat` to verify your new changes.
+The program can be started via `Main.exe`.
+In case of modifying the code,  `CreateNewMain.bat` should be started to verify the new changes.

 The order book has the following built-in features: